sckott/spplist/README.md

 * Please [report any issues or bugs](https://github.com/sckott/spplist/issues).
 * License: MIT
 * Get citation information for `spplist` in R doing `citation(package = 'spplist')`
-* Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+* Please note that the spplist project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.